-Discover in this summary what research definitively reveals:
+In this summary, discover what research definitively reveals:

-- Recommended healthy noise levels and how they compare with today's average school environment levels - What it takes to ensure beneficial sound levels in schools - How noise impacts on students' learning capacity and behaviour - How noise affects teachers and the health risks involved, physically and mentally - The effect of perceived sound on concentration and annoyance levels in teachers and students - Optimising acoustics for inclusive learning - Noise levels and open plan classrooms - How noise affects the vulnerable the most
+- Recommended healthy noise levels and how they compare with today's average school environment levels - What it takes to ensure good sound levels in schools - How noise impacts students' learning capacity and behaviour - How noise affects teachers and the health risks involved, physically and mentally - The effect of perceived sound on concentration and annoyance levels in both teachers and students - Optimising acoustics for inclusive learning - Noise levels and open plan classrooms - How noise affects the vulnerable the most

-This information is based on a comprehensive literature review conducted over many years by Professor Bridget Shield, without whose work this summary would not have been possible.
+This information is based on a comprehensive literature review process completed over the course of many years by Prof. Bridget Shield, who without their work this summary would not be made possible.